Azure/review-checklists/README.md

 ./checklist_graph.sh -t=aks -c=1
 ```

-6. You should get an output similar to this:
+6. You should get an output similar to the following.
+This example has been run with two AKS clusters in the subscriptions configured in different ways, so that the test results are different:

 ```
 Azure CLI extension resource-graph found with version 2.1.0, trying to upgrade...